fasttime/JScrewIt/Features.md

 ### `INTL`
 Existence of the global object Intl.

-_Available in Chrome, Edge, Firefox, Internet Explorer 11, Opera, Android Browser 4.4+ and Node.js 0.12+._
+_Available in Chrome, Edge, Firefox, Internet Explorer 11, Safari 11.0+, Opera, Android Browser 4.4 and Node.js 0.12+._
 <a name="LOCALE_INFINITY"></a>
 ### `LOCALE_INFINITY`
 Language sensitive string representation of Infinity as "∞".

-_Available in Chrome, Edge, Firefox, Internet Explorer 11 on Windows 10, Opera, Android Browser 4.4+ and Node.js 0.12+._
+_Available in Chrome, Edge, Firefox, Internet Explorer 11 on Windows 10, Safari 11.0+, Opera, Android Browser 4.4 and Node.js 0.12+._
 <a name="NAME"></a>
 ### `NAME`
 Existence of the name property for functions.